 Capital gains from the sale of the product are taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000.
 Acquisition expenses are deductible.
-Capital gains from the sale of a product which is traded at an EU or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Capital gains or any other profit achieved from stock exchange transactions (e.g. the sale of a product) which are carried out at an EEA or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Total losses incurred on stock exchange transactions are deductible.
 The same applies for the redemption of the product by cash settlement.

-I. The following applies to holders of securities subject to taxation in Romania:
+1. The following applies to holders of securities subject to taxation in Romania:

-The below explanations are restricted to the taxation of individual non-business investors resident in the respective country and provide general information based on the legal position as per June 2007.
+The below explanations are restricted to the taxation of individual non-business investors resident in the respective country and provide general information based on the legal position as per June 2008.